New Mexico Is Quietly Building a Semiconductor Future.

 📍 Rio Rancho, NM

-Intel has operated its New Mexico fab campus since 1980, making it one of the longest-running chip manufacturing sites in the US.
-The Rio Rancho facility produces processor components and supports Intel's broader manufacturing network.
+Intel has operated its New Mexico fab campus since 1980, making it one of the longest-running and most experienced chip manufacturing sites in the U.S. The Rio Rancho facility employs over 1,700 people, produces leading processor components, and is a cornerstone of New Mexico's technical workforce with consistent local hiring.

 Sandia National Laboratories